fbernack/baby-swimming-web-scraper/README.md

 # 👶🏊‍ Baby Swimming Web Scraper

-Web scraper including GitHub Action workflow to retrieve new appointments for baby swimming courses from a website every hour and send them via email if needed.
+Web scraper including GitHub Action workflow to retrieve new appointments for baby swimming courses from a website every other hour and send them via email if needed.
 Can be used as a template for your own web scraper as well as for scheduled tasks.

 ## Manual usage